InsightDataScience/Sherlock/README.md

 michaniki_client_1  | spawned uWSGI worker 4 (pid: 24, cores: 2)
 ```

-Then *michaniki* is ready for you.
+Then *sherlock* is ready for you.

-## Use *Michaniki*:
+## Use *Sherlock*:
-*Michaniki* currently provides 3 major APIs.
-To test *Michaniki*, I recommend to test the APIs using [POSTMAN](https://www.getpostman.com/), while the examples below are in terminal, using `cURL`
+*Sherlock* currently provides 3 major APIs.
+To test *Sherlock*, I recommend to test the APIs using [POSTMAN](https://www.getpostman.com/), while the examples below are in terminal, using `cURL`

 #### 1. Welcome Page
-If *Michaniki* is running correctly, go to `http://127.0.0.1:3031/` in your web browser, you should see the welcome message of *Michaniki*.
+If *Sherlock* is running correctly, go to `http://127.0.0.1:3031/` in your web browser, you should see the welcome message of *Sherlock*.

 #### 2. Predict a Image with InceptionV3
-*Michaniki* can classify any image to ImageNet labels using a pre-trained InceptionV3 CNN:
+*Sherlock* can classify any image to ImageNet labels using a pre-trained InceptionV3 CNN:

 ```bash
 curl -X POST \